fayimora/asset-aggregator/README.md

 ```

 # Solution Description
 I decided to go with the Breadth First Search algorithm to solve this problem.
-The algorithm
+The crawler

 - takes the given url, gathers the assets on that page and add them to a result set
 - it then gathers all the links on that page and adds them to a visit queue
 - while the queue is not empty
   - it repeats steps 1 and 2 above for every link in the queue

-As long as aa page s linked on another page, we eventually get to visit it.
-In other to make sure we don't duplicate asset extraction, we make a note of every page we have previously visited and never visit it again.
+As long as a page is linked on some other page, we eventually get to visit it.
+In other to make sure we don't duplicate visits, we make a note of every page we have previously visited and never visit it again.
 This also helps prevent a cyclic traversal(ensure the program does not end up in an indefinite loop).

 ### Why python
 A number of languages like ruby and perl could have easily been used.
 However, because I have more familiarity with python than other scripting languages and python has a great set of libraries for manipulating data, I decided to go with python.